National Level Exercise Background

 National Level Exercises build upon real-world incidents to make sure that our nation is better prepared when the next disaster strikes.
 For example, cybersecurity workshops conducted in advance of National Level Exercise 2020 leveraged lessons learned from real-world cybersecurity incidents to share with federal, state, local and private sector partners across the country.

-These are just a few ways that the National Level Exercise program has been used to build a culture of preparedness across the nation.
+These are just a few ways that the National Level Exercise program has been used to promote and sustain a prepared nation.

 Whole Community Participation and Partnerships